Now, as you begin planning, you may ask, “What specific things should we be doing to get the most out of our social media efforts?”

 Social media content with visual images gets 94% more views than content without relevant images according to the analytics company Kissmetrics.
 Make it visual.
 The very nature of social media lends itself to fast viewing and images can help you to communicate a lot to your audience quickly.
 People are much more likely to click, comment and share posts with visual content.
 In addition to custom photography, use Canva, simple & easy to use software, to help you create visual posts.

-Facebook, Twitter, YouTube, Instagram, Pinterest, Vimeo, Periscope, Snapchat, Tumblr, LinkedIn, Google+, Vine, Quora, Medium—there’s no shortage of social media channels online.
+Facebook, Twitter, YouTube, Instagram, Pinterest, Vimeo, Reddit, Snapchat, Tumblr, LinkedIn, Tiktok, Quora, Medium—there’s no shortage of social media channels available.
 Which channels should your organization be on?
 It depends on your audience and where they live.
 If you’re not sure, ask them.
 Don’t open up channels that you can’t feed consistently.
 The key to building an audience on social media is to deliver quality content to a targeted audience on a consistent basis.
 It’s fine to start off with just 2 or 3 social media channels and build from there.
 As your proficiency and internal capacity grows, you can consider establishing a presence on additional channels.

 Have fun as you connect, meet new people and move your organization forward!